Section 1 – Quality

 Racking focus is usually done quite quickly; in a way, the technique tries to mimick a brief, fleeting glance that can be used to quicken the tempo or increase suspense.

 A typical sound film is shot at a frame rate of 24 frames per second.
 If the number of frames exposed in each second is increased, the action will seem to move more slowly than normal when it is played back.
 Conversely, the fewer the number of frames exposed each second, the more rapid the resulting action appears to be.
 The extreme case of frame rate manipulation is stop-motion, when the camera takes only one frame then the subject is manipulated or allowed to change before taking another frame.

-In this clip from Vertov's Man with the Movie Camera (Chelovek s kinoapparatom, USSR, 1929) stop motion is used to give the impression than the chairs open up by themselves.
+In this clip from Vertov’s Man with the Movie Camera (Chelovek s kinoapparatom, USSR, 1929) stop motion is used to give the impression that the chairs open up by themselves.

 In Kurosawa’s Seven Samurai (Shichinin no samurai, Japan, 1954), slow motion is used to contrast the emotional rescue of a child with the death of the man who kidnapped him.

 An image shot with an extremely long lens is called a telephoto shot.
 The effect of using a long lens is to compress the apparent depth of an image, so that elements that are relatively close or far away from the camera seem to lie at approximately the same distance.
 In this first shot from Payback (Brian Helgeland, 1999), we can clearly see there is a considerable distance beteen the fallen body and the red car.

 Yet, when a telephoto lens is used for a close-up of Mel Gibson, his face looks like it is pressed against the car!
 Here a telephoto lens create a canted framing to suggest the physical and psychological disarray of a man who has been betrayed, shot, and left for dead.